Updated February 1, 2024 by Sean McQuaid

-If you have an urgent need for a rental vehicle and have rental coverage on your own car insurance policy and you cannot wait, we recommend using your own rental coverage to immediately get a vehicle.
+If you have rental coverage on your own car insurance policy and you cannot wait, we recommend using your own rental coverage to immediately get a vehicle.
 This is a benefit that you have paid for and are entitled to.
 Your adjuster will be able to provide more information about the details of your policy.
 Don’t worry- this will not raise your rates.

-If you do not have rental coverage on your own policy, the at-fault driver’s insurance company is responsible for paying for your temporary transportation.
-Just remember that if you decide to use the at-fault driver’s insurance for the rental you will have to wait for their coverage investigation/liability determination to be completed before they will give you one.
+If you do not have rental coverage on your own policy, the at-fault driver’s insurance company is responsible for paying for your rental.
+But, here’s the catch- if you decide to use the at-fault driver’s insurance for the rental, you will have to wait for their coverage investigation/liability determination to be completed before they will give you one.
 This delay can cause a lot of frustration.
 This is why we suggest using your own rental coverage if available because the process for the at-fault coverage to complete this investigation can be lengthy.
-Our clients report to us that companies like Ocean Harbor, Dairyland, and The General all delay this part of the process, often frustrating your ability to get a rental car in a timely manner.
+Our clients report to us that cut-rate companies like Ocean Harbor, Dairyland, and The General all delay this part of the process, often frustrating your ability to get a rental car in a timely manner.

 Who Pays for Your Rental Car?

-If you use your personal insurance to obtain your rental vehicle, they will seek reimbursement for this expense through the at-fault party’s coverage.
-This is an insurance vs insurance matter and you will likely not be involved.
+If you use your own car insurance to obtain your rental vehicle, your company will seek reimbursement for this expense through the at-fault party’s coverage.
+This is an insurance vs insurance matter and you will not be involved.

 If your insurance policy does not include rental car coverage and the at-fault driver’s insurance company is not paying upfront, then you may have to pay for all costs out-of-pocket.
-Make sure that you record all incurred rental car costs, as you will need these to be properly compensated after your case settles.
+Make sure that you record all incurred rental car costs, as you will need these to be properly compensated when we file your demand for damages.